Geometric sharp large deviations for random projections of $\ell_p^n$ spheres and balls: An Importance Sampling Algorithm

 The results are displayed in Figures $1$--$2$ and Tables $1$--$2$.
-In each case, the IS estimate is computed as above, the LDP estimate is $e^{-n \mathbb{I}_p(a)}$ along (i.e., with $1$ as a prefactor), and the sharp large deviation (SLD) estimate is computed from the right-hand side of \eqref{tail_prob}, ignoring the $o(1)$ term.
-We take $p=3$ with only $100$ samples since we do not have close forms for various functions needed in the simulation of importance sampling, thus requiring greater computational effort per sample.
+In each case, the IS estimate is computed as above, the LDP estimate is $e^{-n \mathbb{I}_p(a)}$ (i.e., with $1$ as a prefactor), and the sharp large deviation (SLD) estimate is the prefactor (see Remark \ref{rem-prefactor}) times $e^{-n\mathbb{I}_p(a)}$.
+We consider $p=3$ with only $100$ samples since we do not have closed form expressions for various functions needed in the IS simulation, thus requiring greater computational effort per sample.
+In Table~\ref{table-p3a07} we also calculate the confidence interval of the IS estimate and tabulate the relative distance between the SLD and IS estimates, computed as $\left(\text{SLD}-\text{IS}\right)\times100/\text{IS}$.
 First, we see from Figure~\ref{p3} that the LDP estimate is not a good enough approximation, but the sharp large deviation (SLD) estimate does a much better job.
 For large $a$, namely $a = 0.7$, in Figure~\ref{p3}(B) and Table~\ref{table-p3a07}, we see that the SLD and IS estimates match pretty well even for small $n$ (namely, even $n = 20$).
-In Table~\ref{table-p3a07} we also calculate the confidence interval of the IS estimate and tabulate the relative distance between the SLD and IS estimates, computed as $\left(\text{SLD}-\text{IS}\right)\times100/\text{IS}$.
-However, this is not the case for $a$ small, namely $a = 0.1$.
-In this case, see Figure~\ref{p3}(A) and Table~\ref{table-p3a01}, the SLD estimate appears to achieve the same accuracy only for much larger $n$, which reflects the dependence of the $o(1)$ term in \eqref{tail_prob} on $a$.
+However, this is not the case for $a$ small, namely for $a = 0.1$.
+In this case, as evident from Figure~\ref{p3}(A) and Table~\ref{table-p3a01}, the SLD estimate appears to achieve the same accuracy only for much larger $n$, which likely reflects the dependence of the $o(1)$ term in \eqref{tail_prob} on $a$.

-Finally, we also ran simulations for different randomly sampled direction sequences $\theta$.
-We can see from Figure~\ref{compare} that different direction sequences result in fluctuations around the basic sharp large deviation estimate, including the pre-factor, but ignoring the $\theta^n$-dependent corrections in the exponential on the right-hand side of \eqref{tail_prob}.
-As shown in Theorem~\ref{main_lp}\ref{main_lp_2}, this fluctuation converges in distribution to functionals of a multidimensional Gaussian vector with an explicit covariance matrix.
+Finally, we also ran simulations for different realizations $\theta$ of the direction sequence $\Theta$.
+We see from Figure~\ref{compare} that different projection direction sequences result in fluctuations around the quantity $e^{-n\mathbb{I}_p(a)}/\kappa_a \xi_a \sqrt{2 \pi n} $, which is the basic sharp large deviation estimate obtained by ignoring the $\theta^n$-dependent terms in the prefactor in \eqref{tail_prob}.
+As shown in Theorem~\ref{main_lp}\ref{main_lp_2}, these fluctuations converge in distribution to functionals of a multi-dimensional Gaussian vector with an explicit covariance matrix.